pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 }
 ```

-There's a key representation function associated for the UI to display, with emojis expect for individual characters.
+There's a key representation function associated for the UI to display, with emojis except for individual characters.
 There's also a conversion function from crossterm events to hncli's representation (as `From` for the Rust public).

 Same goes for key modifiers: